kazurayam/unittest-helper/docs/index.md

 The `Path getOutputDirectory()` method makes sure that the directory is existing.
 If not present, the method will silently create it.

-### Example8 Sub-directory which stands for the Fully Qualified Class Name of the test class
+### Example-C4 Create subdirectory which stands for the Fully Qualified Class Name of test class

 It is a good idea to create a layer of sub-directories, under the output directory, which stands for the Fully Qualified Class Name of the test classes.
 Please have a look at the following image.